ymolists/website/src/routes/docs/getting-started.md

 ### Commit `.gitpod.yml`

-Lastly, make sure to commit the `.gitpod.yml` configuration file to git and push it to your repository.
+Lastly, make sure to commit the `.gitpod.yml` configuration file to Git and push it to your repository.

 ## Start your second workspace